What is Astrobe?

 Available Editions and Features

 There is a Personal and Professional Edition of Astrobe to suit different types of users.
+If you have never used Astrobe before, a free Starter Edition of Astrobe for Cortex-M3 is available to help you with a hands-on evaluation of the system.
 Refer to the relevant Feature Matrix for a summary of everything that is included in each package:

 Download the Help file included with Astrobe for all the details of how to use Astrobe.
 A complete set of screenshots and Getting Started examples are included:

-Download PDF documentation: the Oberon Language Report, the Oberon Programmers Guide and the Cortex-M3, Cortex-M4 and LPC2000 editions of Oberon for Microcontrollers.
+Download PDF documentation: the Oberon Language Report, the Oberon Programmers Guide and the Cortex-M3 and Cortex-M4 editions of Oberon for Microcontrollers.

 Try the ready to compile and run source code examples distributed with Astrobe - such as the example code for a simple LED-blinking program.
 Additional source code examples can be viewed and downloaded from the Astrobe forum.